Skip to content

 Evaluation Execution

-Execute the following command to run evaluation on the Futurex-Online dataset.
-This uses the basic agent_quickstart_1 configuration for quick start purposes.
+Execute the following command to run evaluation on the Futurex-Online dataset using a standard configuration:

 Run Futurex-Online Evaluation